matje/draft-obsolete-dlv/draft-ietf-dnsop-obsolete-dlv.md

 * It reduces the pressure on registrars to accept DS records.
 * It complicates validation code.

-In addition, not every validator actually implements DLV (only BIND 9 and Unbound) so even if an entity can use DLV to set up an alternate path to its trust anchor, its effect is limited.
+In addition, not every validator actually implemented DLV (only BIND 9 and Unbound) so even if an entity can use DLV to set up an alternate path to its trust anchor, its effect is limited.
 Furthermore, there was one well-known DLV registry (dlv.isc.org) and that has been deprecated (replaced with a signed